February 02, 2022 • 217 Views

-An engaged workforce is considerably more valuable than a disengaged one.
-Dan Pink concluded in far 2009 that three pieces compose a maximum level of engagement at the workplace.
-They are still relevant today:
+An engaged workforce is considerably more valuable than a disengaged employee.
+Dan Pink concluded in far 2009 that three pieces compose a maximum level of employee engagement in the workplace.
+These drivers of employee engagement are still relevant today:

 – Autonomy.
 It means a balance between total control and the ability to make your own decisions and be proactive.

 – Masters.
 Despite the popular misconception that it is only relevant for beginners, even senior-level specialists with significant experience highly value the contribution to their professional development.
 For fast-developing industries like IT or marketing, it’s out of the question.